Relationship

 Dreaming About Being Cancelled: Meaning, Psychology & Symbolism

-Dreams of being cancelled often reflect feelings of rejection or anxiety about one's social connections.
+Dreaming about being cancelled may reflect feelings of rejection or fear of social exclusion.

 Written by: DreamMeaning Editorial Team